 Quote/Paraphrase: The analysis shows that emancipatory cultural dimensions such as rationality, secularity, self-expression, individualism- and autonomy have significantly positive associations with national innovativeness.
 The opposing cultural values, such as traditionalism, religiosity, survival, collectivism, high uncertainty avoidance, and conservatism, are negatively associated with national innovativeness (Yeganeh, 2023).
 [Abstract].

-Essential Elements: Emancipatory cultural dimensions, rationality, secularity, self-expression, individualism- and autonomy, significantly positive associations,l innovativeness, opposing cultural values, traditionalism, religiosity, survival, collectivism, high uncertainty avoidance, and conservatism.
+Essential Elements: Emancipatory cultural dimensions, rationality, secularity, self-expression, individualism, and autonomy, significantly positive associations, innovativeness, opposing cultural values, traditionalism, religiosity, survival, collectivism, high uncertainty avoidance, and conservatism.

 Additive/Variant Analysis: The additive, “Cultural individualism and collectivism" seems to strike some similar chords.
 However, the conflict of traditionalism, progressivism, liberalism, and have significantly impacted Christian organizations like the Evangelicals, the Southern Baptist Church, and the Pentecostals in such national discourse as Pro-life and pro-life abortion, LGBTQs, etc. Sometimes with, or without due consideration to God’s Loving grace and command.